 This information is only used to identify you as a customer and is not passed on to any of the third party data processors defined in section 6.0.

 3.3 Contact forms and email links

-Should you choose to contact us using the contact form on our Contact Us page or an email link like this one, none of the data that you supply will be stored by this website or passed to/be processed only by any other third party data processors defined in section 6.0 below.
+Should you choose to contact us using the contact form on our Contact Us page or an email link like this one, none of the data that you supply will be stored by our website and mobile applicationor passed to/be processed only by any other third party data processors defined in section 6.0 below.

 3.4 Email newsletter